eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/p1-fakebook-db.md

 -   a PDF of your ER Diagram, and
 -   your 5 SQL scripts (`createTables.sql`, `dropTables.sql`, `loadData.sql`, `createViews.sql`, and `dropViews.sql`)

 Part 1 (ER Diagram) is worth 62 points and Parts 2-4 (SQL scripts) are worth 50 points each, for a total of 212 points (62 on Gradescope, 150 on the Autograder).
+There are no private tests.

 ### Gradescope

-Your ER Diagram will be submitted to [Gradescope](https://www.gradescope.com/courses/484645) for hand-grading.
+Your ER Diagram will be submitted to [Gradescope][gradescope] for hand-grading.

 The PDF of your ER Diagram can be named whatever you would like.
 Your diagram can either be fully computer-generated or a scan of something hand-drawn.
 You may submit any number of times before the deadline.
 We will grade your latest submission. **One team member should submit on Gradescope, but make sure to submit as a team, specifying your partner on Gradescope at submission time.
 If you do not do this, we will not be able to assign points to your partner.**